dbt-labs/dbt-bigquery/CONTRIBUTING.md

 When `dbt-bigquery` is installed this way, any changes you make to the `dbt-bigquery` source code will be reflected immediately in your next `dbt-bigquery` run.

-To confirm you have correct version of `dbt-core` installed please run `dbt --version` and `which dbt`.
+To confirm you have the correct version of `dbt-core` installed please run `dbt --version` and `which dbt`.

 ## Testing